 Each Independent Trustee is paid by the Trust annual compensation of \$10,000 for service as a Trustee plus \$500 for attendance, in person, at each meeting of the Board of Trustees or Committee meeting thereof on a day on which the Board of Trustees does not meet.
 In addition, the Trust reimburses all Trustees for travel expenses incurred in connection with their duties as Trustees of the Trust.
 In 1992, the Board of Trustees and the shareholders adopted a Share Compensation Plan For Outside Trustees, pursuant to which Trustees may elect to receive their annual compensation in the form of Shares in lieu of cash.
 No Trustee elected to receive Shares in 1998.
 During 1997, the Trust's Board of Trustees approved the Universal Health Realty Income Trust 1997 Incentive Plan ("The Plan"), which is a stock option and dividend equivalents rights plan for the employees of the Trust, including officers and directors.
 The Plan was adopted by the shareholders at the 1998 Annual Shareholders Meeting.
 There are 400,000 shares reserved for issuance under the Plan.
 In connection with this plan, Messrs.
-Daniel M. Cain and Myles H. Tanenbaum each received 2,500 stock options and 2,500 dividend equivalents rights with an exercise price of \$18.625 per share representing the closing sale price of the Trust's shares of beneficial interest on the New York Stock Exchange on June 23, 1997.
-In December 1998, Miles L. Berger received 2,500 stock options and 2,500 dividend equivalent rights, with an exercise price of \$19.625 per share representing the closing sale price of the Trust's shares of beneficial interest on the New York Stock Exchange on December 1, 1998.
+Daniel M. Cain and Myles ${\tt H.}$ Tanenbaum each received 2,500 stock options and 2,500 dividend equivalents rights with an exercise price of \$18.625 per share representing the closing sale price of the Trust's shares of beneficial interest on the New York Stock Exchange on June 23, 1997.
+In March 1998, Mr. James E. Dalton, Jr. received 2,500 stock options and 2,500 dividend equivalent rights, with an exercise price of \$21.4375 per share representing the closing sale price of the Trust's shares of beneficial interest on the date of grant.
+In December 1998, Mr. Miles L. Berger received 2,500 stock options and 2,500 dividend equivalent rights, with an exercise price of \$19.625 per share representing the closing sale price of the Trust's shares of beneficial interest on the date of grant.